youtube/cobalt/clang/docs/ThinLTO.rst

    build directory.
 Specify any additional linker options after ``CMAKE_EXE_LINKER_FLAGS:STRING=``.
 Note the configure may fail if linker plugin options are instead specified directly in the previous step.

+The ``BOOTSTRAP_LLVM_ENABLE_LTO=Thin`` will enable ThinLTO for stage 2 and stage 3 in case the compiler used for stage 1 does not support the ThinLTO option.

 More Information
 ================